VulInstruct: Teaching LLMs Root-Cause Reasoning for Vulnerability Detection via Security Specifications: Methodology

 The general specification knowledge base in VulInstruct contains two kinds of knowledge: (i) \emph{general specifications}, reusable rules that abstract the expected safe behavior, and (ii) \emph{detailed vulnerability cases}, structured analyses that ground each specification in concrete vulnerability–patch examples.
 Together, they capture both general, reusable specifications and the concrete detail from real-world codebases.

 \textbf{General specifications.} A general security specification is designed as follows:

-where \texttt{DOMAIN} indicates the security domain (e.g., MEM for memory safety, PROTOCOL for communication protocols, STATE for state consistency), while \texttt{ID} provides a unique index.
-The requirement is always expressed in a \emph{Expected Safe Behavior} form (``must do X'' rather than ``must not omit X''), ensuring both clarity and reusability.
+where \begin{change}\texttt{HS} stands for Historical Specification\end{change}, \texttt{DOMAIN} indicates the security domain (e.g., MEM for memory safety, PROTOCOL for communication protocols, STATE for state consistency), and \texttt{ID} provides a unique index.
+The requirement is always expressed in an \emph{Expected Safe Behavior} form (``must do X'' rather than ``must not omit X''), ensuring both clarity and reusability.

 \textbf{Detailed vulnerability cases.} Each specification is linked with a structured case that grounds the abstract rule in concrete evidence from real code.
 Each case is documented in three forms:

 \begin{itemize}[leftmargin=1.1em] \item \emph{Threat model.} A system-level view that clarifies trust boundaries, attack surfaces, and the vulnerability chain (e.g., how an initial flaw escalates into a critical CWE).
 This highlights why the specification matters in the broader security context, ensuring that the rule is not only syntactic but rooted in realistic attack scenarios. \item \emph{Vulnerability analysis.} Code analysis that traces the vulnerable execution path, identifies entry points and preconditions, pinpoints the flawed logic, and maps the violation back to the specification, which provides precise evidence of how the specification is broken in practice.